tradecloud/tradecloud-sdk-dotnet/api-connector/SendOrderDeliveriesUsingBasicAuth/README.md

-# Send Order using basic authentication
+# Send Order deliveries using basic authentication

-This example sends an order to Tradecloud using the API Connector Using basic authentication directly on the API Connector instead of applying an access token.
+This example sends order deliveries to Tradecloud using the API Connector Using basic authentication directly on the API Connector instead of applying an access token.

 ## Prerequisites